 The Quaker Prison Chaplains Committee (QPCC) is active within the context of overall Quaker Life work in support of Quaker chaplaincy.
 The committee provides training, networking and support for QPCs.

 Training and events

-Training for chaplains from all disciplines is provided by Woodbrooke Quaker Study Centre in partnership with the Quaker Prison Chaplains' Committee.
-Events include:
+Provided by Woodbrooke Quaker Study Centre in partnership with the Quaker Prison Chaplains' Committee.

 Quaker Prison Chaplains Annual Conference